mduniphin/2017-okcoders-week3-HW/README.md

 enron.json

-1. how many emails are there? - done
+1. how many emails are there?
+-done

 2. what is the earliest email (in terms of date)
+-done

 3. what is the latest email?